tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/控制台指南（新版）/应用管理/创建应用_intl_en.md

-## Operation Scenarios
+## Overview
-Up to 500 applications can be created under one Tencent Cloud account.
-After the application is created, you can get the SDK `AppID` and `AppKey`.
-The former is the unique identifier of the application, while the latter is a password for verifying the validity of an SMS sending request.
+A Tencent Cloud account can create up to 500 applications.
+After creating an application, you will get the SDK AppID (unique ID of the application) and the App Key (password used to verify the validity of an SMS delivery request).
->!The `AppKey` for the SDK `AppID` should be kept confidential.
+>!The AppKey for the SDK AppID should be kept confidential.

 ## Prerequisites
-You have [signed up for a Tencent Cloud account](https://intl.cloud.tencent.com/document/product/378/17985) and completed [identity verification](https://intl.cloud.tencent.com/document/product/378/3629).
+You have [signed up](https://intl.cloud.tencent.com/document/product/378/17985) for a Tencent Cloud account and completed [identity verification](https://intl.cloud.tencent.com/document/product/378/3629).

 ## Directions
 1. Log in to the [SMS Console](https://console.cloud.tencent.com/smsv2).
+2. Select a region in the upper-left corner of the overview page.
-2. Select **Application Management** > **Application List** on the left sidebar and click **Create Application**.
+3. On the left sidebar, select **Application Management** > **Application List** and click **Create Application**.
-3. In the **Create Application** dialog box, enter the **Application Name** and **Application Overview**.
+4. In the pop-up window, enter information for **Application Name** and **Application Intro**.
-4. Click **Create**.
+5. Click **Create**.
- Return to the **Application List** page and you can view the card of the newly created application.
+ Then you can return to the **Application List** page to view the new application block.
+>!SMS applications across regions are not interconnected.